pyrohost/ignite-rs/README.md

   # This defaults to `true`
   magicRollback = true;

-  # The path which deploy-rs will use for temporary files, this is currently only used by `magicRollback` to create an inotify watcher in for confirmations
+  # The path which ignite-rs will use for temporary files, this is currently only used by `magicRollback` to create an inotify watcher in for confirmations
   # If not specified, this will default to `/tmp`
   # (if `magicRollback` is in use, this _must_ be writable by `user`)
-  tempPath = "/home/someuser/.deploy-rs";
+  tempPath = "/home/someuser/.ignite-rs";

   # Build the derivation on the target system.
   # Will also fetch all external dependencies from the target system's substituters.